National Shrine of Saint Jude (Philippines): Establishment

-When Fr.
-Windges returned to Germany, Fr.
-Tsao was appointed quasi-parish priest on March 29, 1957 and officially installed as parish priest on March 1, 1958 by Msgr.
-Jesús Tison.
-Rev. Fr.
-Bernard Doyle, SVD was appointed assistant parish priest on May 20, 1957, while Rev. Fr.
-Peter Yang, SVD was designated parochial vicar on May 7, 1959 who were both appointed by Rufino Cardinal J. Santos, DD.
+When Windges returned to Germany, Tsao was appointed quasi-parish priest on March 29, 1957, and officially installed as parish priest on March 1, 1958, by Jesús Tison.
+Bernard Doyle was appointed assistant parish priest on May 20, 1957, while Peter Yang was designated parochial vicar on May 7, 1959, both appointed by Cardinal Rufino J. Santos.

-On March 12, 1966, Cardinal Santos installed Rev. Fr.
-Peter Tsao, SVD as Vicar General for the Chinese in Manila.
+On March 12, 1966, Santos installed Peter Tsao as Vicar General for the Chinese in Manila.

-Sometime in 1968, Rev. Fr.
-Charles Tchou was appointed assistant parish priest.
-Upon completion, Msgr.
-Buenaventura Lopez blessed the St. Jude Annex Building on February 27, 1968.
-The parish hall was blessed by Jaime Cardinal Sin, DD, on November 13, 1983.
+Sometime in 1968, Charles Tchou was appointed assistant parish priest.
+Upon completion, Buenaventura Lopez blessed the St. Jude Annex Building on February 27, 1968.
+The parish hall was blessed by Cardinal Jaime Sin on November 13, 1983.

-While remaining a personal parish for the Chinese and Chinese Filipinos, St. Jude Parish became also a territorial parish on June 20, 1986 and took overseas adjacent to the parish church composed of four barangays that were formerly under the jurisdiction of San Miguel Parish.
+While remaining a personal parish for the Chinese and Chinese Filipinos, St. Jude Parish became also a territorial parish on June 20, 1986, and took overseas adjacent to the parish church composed of four barangays that were formerly under the jurisdiction of San Miguel Parish.

-On October 25, 1986, Cardinal Sin appointed Rev. Fr.
-Thomas Cassidy, SVD as assistant parish priest.
+On October 25, 1986, Sin appointed Thomas Cassidy as assistant parish priest.

-From April 1995 to April 1999, Fr.
-Teodoro P. Gapuz, SVD was acting parish priest with Rev. Fr.
-Joseph Vu, SVD as parochial vicar.
+From April 1995 to April 1999, Teodoro P. Gapuz was acting parish priest with Joseph Vu as parochial vicar.

-In May 1999, Fr.
-Teodor P. Gapuz, SVD, was appointed Director of St. Jude Catholic School, and Rev. Fr.
-John O'Mahony, SVD took over as acting parish priest of St. Jude Archdiocesan Shrine with the following parochial vicars: Rev. Fr.
-Isabelo San Luis, SVD; Rev. Rodgrigo Advincula, SVD; and Rev. Fr.
-Leopoldo C. Jaucian, SVD, with Rev. Roland Aquino, SVD, the deacon then who assisted on weekends.
+In May 1999, Teodor P. Gapuz was appointed Director of St. Jude Catholic School, and John O'Mahony took over as acting parish priest of St. Jude Archdiocesan Shrine with the following parochial vicars: Isabelo San Luis, Rodgrigo Advincula, and Leopoldo C. Jaucian, with Roland Aquino as the deacon who assisted on weekends.